ArcaOS: Filesystems

 ArcaOS's default filesystem is JFS, although HPFS is also supported for backwards compatibility.
 ArcaOS may be installed to and booted from either filesystem.

 FAT12, FAT16, and FAT32 are also supported using either the OS/2 kernel's own FAT driver, or a new Arca Noae-developed FAT32 IFS driver, included in ArcaOS since version 5.0.3.
 ArcaOS includes support for optical disc filesystems such as ISO 9660 and UDF.

 ArcaOS supports serving and accessing CIFS/SMB shares using the open source Samba project, and provides a graphical utility named ArcaMapper to manage configuration.

 NetDrive for OS/2 provides access to a variety of additional filesystems such as NTFS and NFS via its own IFS driver.
-The ArcaOS distribution includes a limited license version of NetDrive but the fully licensed version is capable of mounting a number of other local, native, and foreign file systems.